Week 8 - Data Representation Patterns: Embeddings. Problem Representation Patterns: Rebalancing Patterns

 ML Design Patterns

 These are also summarized in the second half of Common Patterns.docx.
 The bolded patterns are the patterns we will cover in class.
 The number in brackets shows the popularity rank of a particular pattern.
-Note that we cover the 15 most popular machine learning design patterns.
+The patterns in red were covered last year but due to declining popularity will not be covered in this year's class.
+The patterns in green will be covered for the first time this year due to increasing popularity.
+Note that we cover the 16 most popular machine learning design patterns.

 Machine Learning Lectures - Stanford University